 - One reason given for this is that Batman doesn't want to rely on something that he doesn't know that won't go out of control.
 Alien technology can be manipulated by aliens, foreign tech could be a trap, and if anything happened to that tech he would be at a serious disadvantage.
 And given that he's a billionaire, he could make anything that he needs.

 - Superman can type a hundred pages a minute, and do any number of other tasks at super-speed.
 But he can't fight at super-speed.
 The in-universe explanation for this is that he holds back to keep from injuring anyone else.
 The real explanation for it is simply that someone with the strength of the Hulk and the speed of the Flash could never even be challenged, let alone defeated.

 - The real reason becomes especially evident when the villains with Superman's powers, who have no reason to hold back, also face the same problem.

-- Spawn has a suit of Necroplasm that pretty much lets him do anything.
+- Spawn has a suit of Necroplasm that lets him do anything.
 However, he's only got 9999 units of power, and when they're gone, he's dragged to hell.
 When the creators stopped keeping track of how much power he had left, it became an Informed Flaw and drama was no longer preserved.

 - He only had 9999 units of power himself, but he was taught how to draw energy from his symbiotic outfit, which had the ability to regenerate it.
 It took longer to draw from the suit, so he had to use his own built in energy for fast reactions, and fear of running out is why he cached the huge military weapons in his alley.
 After being dragged to hell and coming out again, the problem went away.